 What a good brochure design looks like:

-Why this is good: Sections and text are organized.
+Why this is good: Sections and text are organised.
 Numbers, numbers, and numbers.
-Relevant and professionally-designed graphics.
+Relevant and professionally designed graphics.
 Good flow from left to right.

 Some further reading on brochure design: